martinsbuchi2/alx_capstone_project/README.md

  #### 1. Brief Description:

-Welcome to QuizMaster, where learning meets excitement!
+Welcome to Kwizzle, where learning meets excitement!
 Dive into a world of knowledge with our interactive quiz game.
 It's not just a game; it's a thrilling journey through various subjects, designed to make your learning experience as enjoyable as possible.

 #### 2. Purpose and Goals:
 Our mission is simple: to make learning a delightful adventure.
 That way we create an enjoyable and educational experience for users, while: